 You can check in the Approov portal that signature vmz6h52XaGJ5VZPWC5W4YQ6kWlU7KR0im/NrVhQclas= has been added to the library 1490625733147480904

 Note that you are using and registering the debug APK, app-debug.apk.
 If you are working with a production version, make sure your APK is properly signed before you register it with the approov service.

-Also note that the Approov demo service will periodically remove client registrations, so if you start up your client again in a few weeks, you may need to register it again with the demo service.
+The app registration above is set to expire in 2 days.
+No matter how long the expiry is set for, the Approov demo service will periodically remove client registrations, so if you start up your client again in the future, you may need to register it again with the demo service.